-d) The baseline emission rate will be recalculated if actual emissions are reset in accordance with the definition of actual emissions.
+(6) The baseline emission rate will be recalculated only under the following circumstances:

+(a) For greenhouse gases, if actual emissions are reset in accordance with OAR 340-222-0051(3);

-(e) Once the baseline emission rate has been established or recalculated in accordance with subsection (d) of this section, the production basis for the baseline emission rate may only be changed if a material mistake or an inaccurate statement was made in establishing the production basis for baseline emission rate(3) "Actual emissions" means the mass emissions of a pollutant from an emissions source during a specified time period.
+(b) If a material mistake or an inaccurate statement was made in establishing the production basis for the baseline emission rate; or

+(c) A more accurate or reliable emission factor is available.

+(7) The baseline emission rate is not affected if emission reductions are required by rule, order, or permit condition.

+[ED.
+NOTE: This rule was moved verbatim from OAR 340-200-0020(13) and (14) and amended in redline/strikeout.]

+[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]

+Stat.
+Auth.: ORS 468.020, 468A.025, 468A.035, 468A.055 & 468A.070 Stats.
+Implemented: ORS 468A.025 & 468A.035

+[See history under OAR 340-200-0020.]

+340-222-0051

+Actual Emissions

-(a) For determining actual emissions as of the baseline period:
+(1) The actual emissions as of the baseline period will be determined to be:

-(A) Except as provided in paragraphs (B) and (C) of this subsection and subsection (b) of this section, actual emissions equal the average rate at which the source actually emitted the pollutant during an applicable baseline period and that represents normal source operation;
+(a) Except as provided in subsections (b) and (c) and section (2), the average rate at which the source actually emitted the regulated pollutant during normal source operations over an applicable baseline period;

-(B) DEQ presumes that the source-specific mass emissions limit included in a source's permit that was effective on September 8, 1981 is equivalent to the source's actual emissions during the applicable baseline period if it is within 10% of the actual emissions calculated under paragraph (A) of this subsection.
+(b) The source-specific mass emissions limit included in a source's permit that was effective on September 8, 1981 if such emissions are within 10% of the actual emissions calculated under subsection (a); or

-(C) Actual emissions equal the potential to emit of the source for the sources listed in paragraphs (i) through (iii) of this paragraph.
-The actual emissions will be reset if required in accordance with subsection (c) of this section.
+(c) The potential to emit of the source or part of a source as specified in paragraphs (A) and (B).
+The actual emissions will be reset if required in accordance with section (3).

-i) Any source or part of a source that had not begun normal operations during the applicable baseline period but was approved to construct and operate before or during the baseline period in accordance with OAR 340 division 210, or
+(A) Any source or part of a source that had not begun normal operations during the applicable baseline period but was approved to construct and operate before or during the baseline period in accordance with OAR 340 division 210 or 216, or was not required to obtain approval to construct and operate before or during the applicable baseline period; or

-(ii) Any source or part of a source of greenhouse gases that had not begun normal operations prior to January 1, 2010, but was approved to construct and operate prior to January 1, 2011 in accordance with OAR 340 division 210, or
+(B) Any source or part of a source of greenhouse gases that had not begun normal operations prior to January 1, 2010, but was approved to construct and operate prior to January 1, 2011 in accordance with OAR 340 division 210 or 216.